OWNALGARNI/holbertonschool-shell/permissions/README.md

-chown chnge the owenr to other
+chown chnge the owenr to other touch craite empty file